Please note: the explanation of terms below is intended for guidance only; for contractual definitions, refer to the policy wordings.

-Premium - the amount you pay (either a single amount in advance or by credit agreement with PIN Finance Ltd) to provide annual insurance cover for your bicycle.
+The amount you pay (either a single amount in advance or by credit agreement with Thistle Insurance Services Limited) to provide annual insurance cover for your bicycle.

-Property - when we refer to property we don’t only mean buildings but also personal items, such as a laptop, a table or car… basically anything!
+When we refer to property we don’t only mean buildings but also personal items, such as a laptop, a table or car...basically anything!

-Public liability - this Cycleguard option for cyclists aged over 16 protects you against third party claims for injury or damage to other persons propertyproperty - so, for example, in the event that you accidentally ride into a person and cause injury or damage – that person could claim against you for compensation.
+This Cycleguard option for cyclists aged over 16 protects you against third party claims for injury or damage to other persons property - so, for example, in the event that you accidentally ride into a person and cause injury or damage – that person could claim against you for compensation.
 You can choose from 3 levels of cover available - £1, £2 or £5 million.
 The area of public liability cover is the same as the level of bicycle cover you choose.

 The public liability option also includes personal accident cover, which pays you an amount of money should you suffer an injury whilst using your bicycle.